jz7479-JZ/bootcamp_Jie_Zeng/homework/homework1/docs/Stakeholder_Context_Artifact.md

-# Stakeholder Context Artifact — Image-to-LaTeX Conversion Tool
+# Stakeholder Context Artifact — Stock Technical Indicators Automation Tool

-## Researchers / Academics
+## Individual Investors
-**Role / Interest:** Regular users of LaTeX for academic publishing; often need to extract equations from scanned papers or figures.
+**Role:** Retail investors who rely on technical analysis for trading decisions.
-**Needs from Project:** High-accuracy LaTeX code from formula images to minimize manual typing.
+**Needs from Project:** Quick access to accurate technical indicators without manually downloading or calculating data.
-**Deliverable / Artifact:** Bulk conversion tool with accuracy metrics and error logs.
+**Deliverable / Artifact:** Automated scripts or dashboards providing up-to-date stock indicators for selected tickers.

-## Educators / Students
+## Quantitative Researchers
-**Role / Interest:** Preparing teaching materials, assignments, and reports with math content.
+**Role:** Researchers and analysts developing systematic trading strategies.
-**Needs from Project:** Fast and user-friendly conversion from slides or handwritten notes to LaTeX.
+**Needs from Project:** Reliable and standardized indicator calculations for backtesting and strategy development.
-**Deliverable / Artifact:** Single/batch conversion interface with preview function.
+**Deliverable / Artifact:** A flexible Python toolkit or notebook that fetches data and computes multiple indicators consistently.

-## Publishers / Editors
+## Investment Research Teams
-**Role / Interest:** Editing and typesetting scientific documents.
+**Role:** Professional analysts and teams evaluating market trends for reports and recommendations.
-**Needs from Project:** Style-compliant LaTeX output with minimal corrections.
+**Needs from Project:** Efficient batch-processing of large stock lists and integration with visualization/reporting workflows.
-**Deliverable / Artifact:** Ready-to-use LaTeX files and formatting templates.
+**Deliverable / Artifact:** Scripts and data outputs that can be directly imported into Excel, BI tools, or reporting systems.